Peachey-Schoorl/Gunk/bit-my-cat/README.md

 know when to fly away from him.
 And you won't have to bite the cat and I won't have to take him to the vet and instead I can go buy chocolate cookies."

 "Humpf..."
 Gunk pouted.
-"That does sound like a plan"
+"That does sound like a plan.
+Chocolate cookies _do_ taste better than cat."
 ```